probabl-ai/skore/sphinx/reference/project.rst

 .. note::
    This class :class:`~skore.project.summary.Summary` is not meant to be used directly.
-Instead, use the accessor :meth:`Project.summarize`.
+Instead, use the method :meth:`Project.summarize`.